tintinweb/vscode-decompiler/README.md

 Let's be honest, there is no reason to remember how to decompile stuff with the various tools available.
 Wouldn't it be nice to be able to decompile the $h*! out of things right off the fingertips in visual studio code?
 Well, here we go.

-This extension decompiles the $h*! out of ...
+This extension can be used to decompile ...

-* Binaries supported by Ghidra (windows PE, linux ELF, etc)
+* Binary executables for various platforms (as supported by Ghidra; Windows PE, Linux ELF, etc..)
-* Java jars and classes
+* Java Jar archives and compiled Classes
 * Android APKs

 ![vscode-decompiler](https://user-images.githubusercontent.com/2865694/81797377-faeae400-950e-11ea-9060-2712dbb4740f.gif)

-Just `right-click → Decompile` on any of the supported file formats and wait for the magic to happen.
+Just `right-click → Decompile` on a supported executable and wait for the magic to happen.

-Decompiled files are added to a temporary sub-workspace, just `right-click → Download` in the sub-workspace to save the decompiled files.
+The decompilation result is added to a temporary sub-workspace.
+You can `right-click → Download` files to your local file-system right from the sub-workspace.

+Have phun 🙌

 ## Setup